 export_path

-Character string specifying the base directory for file export.
+Single character string specifying the root export directory.
 Defaults to tempdir().
-The function creates this directory recursively if it does not exist.
+Created recursively if it does not exist.

 file_type